-In his delightfully morose keynote at the Austin Game Developers Conference, Jason Page, Sony Europe's R&D audio manager discussed the present and future of game audio, musing that "working in the games industry can be an insular experience," but then going far beyond -- revealing new Sony tools Sulpha and Awesome
+In his wittily morose keynote at AGDC, Jason Page, Sony Europe's R&D audio manager, discussed the present and future of game audio for the entire industry, spoofing Star Wars movie clips with faux footsteps and revealing new Sony tools Sulpha and Awesome